SHITZOPHRENIA/randomCProgs/README.md

 # randomCProgs
 Random ""Small"" C Progs with no external dependencies.

 Only Standard C stuff.
-(Correct me if i happend to use any platform specifig stuff.)
+(Correct me if i happend to use any platform specific stuff.)

 # file prefix reference:
 wip_ = WORK IN PROGRESS